lynnfaraday/aresmush.com/tutorials/code/architecture.md

 Ares supports a robust **Plugin** system, with its features separated into plugin modules.
 Plugins provide all of the player commands - even core functionality like movement, help, descriptions, pages and channels.
 They handle game events, responding to things like "character connected" or "game started".

 Plugins are highly-configurable, allowing game owners to easily change their functionality just by editing the game configuration.
-If even more customization is desired, individual games can change the plugin code.
-A fantasy MUSH might replace the outfits system with one that ties in with a crafting system.
-A war MUSH might replace the movement system with one that controls movement based on action points.
-The possibilities are endless.
+You can also add **new** commands and web screens with your own plugins, often without touching core code.

+You *can* change the core plugins--customizing them or even ripping them out completely and replacing them.
+For example, a fantasy MUSH might replace the outfits system with one that ties in with a crafting system.
+However, this is not for faint of heart.
+Some systems just do not mesh well with Ares' open, transparent RP architecture.
+Even for systems that are feasible, changing core code can impose significant design and maintenance challenges on the code staff.
+In many cases a [different MU server]({{site.baseurl}}/features/server-roundup.html) might be a better foundation than Ares.

 ## Database and Database Models